marionbarker/loopdocs/docs/browser/bb-update.md

 ![review of fastlane access token on github](img/gh-token-review.svg){width="600"}
 {align="center"}

-Click on Regenerate token (red highlight in previous graphic) to see screen similar to next graphic.
+Click on Regenerate token (red highlight in the previous graphic) to see a screen similar to the next graphic.

 * Most Loopers will have classic personal access tokens
     * If you are a developer who needs to use the fine-grained (by repository) option, that's fine

 Be sure to change the Expiration from `30 days` to `No Expiration`.
 When you select `No Expiration`, a *GitHub* warning appears.
-Click on the green `Regenerate Token` button (red highlight in following graphic).
+Click on the green `Regenerate Token` button (red highlight in the following graphic).

 ![regenerate fastlane access token on github](img/gh-token-no-expiration.svg){width="600"}
 {align="center"}